 Concrete floors in basements, garages, and shops take a lot of abuse over time.
 Either water-based or solvent-based acrylic will provide a high degree of protection, but solvent-based usually lasts longer.

-Moisture and salt are two of concrete’s biggest enemies.
-Concrete’s porous texture allows moisture intrusion that causes cracks during freeze-thaw cycles.
-Salt from ice melt, lawn chemicals, sea spray, and other sources corrodes and weakens concrete.
+Moisture and salt are two of concrete’s biggest enemies, yet depending on your climate you may be dealing with both of these.
+Concrete’s porous texture allows moisture intrusion that causes cracks during freeze-thaw cycles, requiring crack fillers to repair.
+Salt from ice melt, lawn chemicals, sea spray, and other sources corrode and weaken concrete.
 The best way to keep these elements from damaging your driveway, sidewalk, or patio is to apply a sealer that will keep them out.

-For most outdoor surfaces, a penetrating concrete sealer is the go-to type to block out moisture and chemicals.
-Penetrating sealers are safer in icy or wet environments because they do not change the concrete’s surface texture.
+For most exterior surfaces, a penetrating concrete sealer is the go-to type to block out moisture and chemicals.
+Penetrating sealers are safer in icy and wet environments—they do not change the concrete’s surface texture, so they won’t make it more slick.
 They are nearly invisible, so the concrete retains its original appearance.

 Exterior concrete sealer finishes must be UV resistant, waterproof, and durable.
-It also is important that they allow moisture to escape and that they do not become slippery in cold or wet weather.
-A penetrating sealer is used for a nearly invisible finish, or acrylic is used for a range of sheen options.
+It also is important that they allow moisture to escape and that they do not become slippery in winter and wet weather.
+A penetrating sealer is used for a nearly invisible finish, while acrylic can provide a range of sheen options.

-Interior sealers are more likely to be used in ways that enhance decor.
+Interior sealers are more likely to be used to enhance decor.
 While UV resistance is not required indoors, interior sealers must still be waterproof, although slab floors benefit from breathability.
 Choose acrylic for floors and either epoxy or polyurethane for countertops.

 Acrylic concrete sealers offer a high degree of both durability and flexibility in terms of aesthetic appeal.
 This type of sealer is applied with a smooth, clear finish and offers a range of sheens from matte to glossy.